alexsky177/chat/readme.md

 ALL is finished.
 Can use.

-3) Go to index.html any browser or mobile device
+3) Open index.html to start.

 Used frontpage html and css from this project https://github.com/xtekky/chatgpt-clone

 Used php classes from this project https://github.com/qiayue/php-openai-gpt-stream-chat-api-webui

 Work same as python version xtekky, but no have some small functions (stop generate answer, etc.)